apoorvkk/fit3077-assignment/README.md

 # FIT3077 Assignment 2 (Both Stages Included)

 Note: **Assignment 2 Stage 1** was completed by Apoorv Kansal alone due to a previous partner not contributing at all.
 As a result, Quang Ly joined the team and replaced the old partner for **Assignment 2 Stage 2**.
 This work extends on Apoorv Kansal's **Assignment 2 Stage 1**.
-For **Assignment 2 Stage 2**, both Apoorv Kansal and Quang Ly contributed evenly.

 Apoorv Kansal (27821455) akan57@student.monash.edu <br>
 Quang Ly (28688856) qlyy0001@student.monash.edu